NestcoinHack/.github/profile/README.md

-# [ Group name ]
+# Team Name : Team Realty
+# Project Name : Realty

 ## Project Overview
-  Realty is a proof of concept solution for crypto-based real estate purchase/payments with stablecoins.
+  [Realty](https://realty-app.netlify.app) is a proof of concept solution for crypto-based real estate purchase/payments with stablecoins.
 It builds on the idea of having another option for asset listing, investment, saving and payments in the real-estate ecosystem.

 ## User Story
 - Users can submit their assset for public lusting